 A Dental Cleaning does not merely refer to the professional cleaning, scaling or polishing that is done at dental clinics; it also includes educating patients about the correct way of maintaining their oral hygiene at home.
-Dr Mendoza stresses on the importance of oral hygiene awareness to help prevent dental and periodontal diseases and educates all patients at Lake Pointe Dental regarding ideal hygiene maintenance techniques.
+Dr Grewal stresses on the importance of oral hygiene awareness to help prevent dental and periodontal diseases and educates all patients at Lake Pointe Dental regarding ideal hygiene maintenance techniques.

 The dental examination conducted on the patients when they visit the clinic is comprehensive and aimed at encompassing all aspects of oral health.
 It is comprised of:

 - Teeth Examination: Special dental instruments such as probes are used to check the different surfaces of the teeth for signs of decay or cavities

 - Radiographs: Specialized X-rays may be taken, for instance peri-apical radiographs, which provide the dentists with a better understanding of the extent of the infection/decay